libera-machinelearning/libera-machinelearning.github.io/ReadingGroup/README.md

 Resources (including transcripts) for the (IRC:Freenode) ##machinelearning Reading Group

-NOTE: Reading Group is now BI-weekly!
+NOTE: Reading Group is now every other Sunday!
+A new paper is chosen by the following Wednesday, which gives everyone 10 days to get up to speed.

 <!-- Short URL: https://j.mp/ML-ReadingGrp -->